matsen/pplacer/docs/faq.rst

 It maps sequences into trees, with uncertainty, and thus its output format encodes those maps.
 You can read more about the pplacer/EPA output format and our motivations for it in the corresponding paper_.

-If you do need a newick tree, you can look at guppy's tog_ command, but be careful, as the output is not a real phylogenetic tree.
+If you do need a newick tree, you can look at guppy's :ref:`tog <guppy_tog>` command, but be careful, as the output is not a real phylogenetic tree.
 For example, two very similar query sequences that are both rather different than the reference sequences will end up on long parallel branches rather than in a subtree of size two.

 .. _paper: http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0031009